Xamtastic/SmallestMvvmDemo/README.md

 # SmallestMvvmDemo
 Hello SmallestMvvm demonstration of SmallestMvvm available at Nuget at https://www.nuget.org/packages/Com.Xamtastic.Patterns.SmallestMvvm

-The code for the Nuget Package is as at the following link and may be compiled instead of using the Nuget package: https://github.com/Xamtastic/SmallestMvvm
+The code for the Nuget Package is at the following link and may be compiled instead of using the Nuget package: https://github.com/Xamtastic/SmallestMvvm

 ViewModel injection is achieved via a page class decoration, where the page implements PageBase, which itself implements ContentPage: